ibm-cloud-docs/activity-tracker/manage_events.md

 * Events are automatically archived once a day in a compressed format **(.json.gz)**.
 Each event preserves its metadata.
 * Events are archived within 24-48 hours after you save the configuration.
+* The events that are archived on a file correspond to a single day of data. **The timestamp that is used to determine whether the event is included in an archive is the UTC timestamp.**

+    Notice that depending on your location, there might be events that you see in local time in your views on a specific day.
+However, you cannot find them on the archive file for that day.
+You are most likely viewing events in local time and the archive process uses the UTC timestamp of the event.

 * After you configure archiving, the first archive file is created when the archiving process runs and there is data.
 * The first time the archive process runs, you get an archive file for each day that you have data.